 Now I had become aware of what that rancidity tasted like.
 I found it in a number of whole grain products.
 I had learned that that flavor was not “just how whole grains taste” but was in fact rancidity.
 After moving from Houston I found it hard to locate any flours that seemed fresh to my palate.

 How I Make Flour

 After many years of use I retired the Diamant, made it into a conversation piece and bought a Nutrimill which I’ve been thrilled with.
 It grinds many cups of flour very quickly.
 From this I get a fresh ground flour complete with bran.
-This is what I used for most purposes up till last year when I learned a little more about the history of flours and bran from reading several books (which I highly recommend): Cereal Killer, Fiber Menace and Cure Tooth Decay.
+This is what I used for most purposes up till last year when I learned a little more about the history of flours and bran from reading a couple of books namely Cereal Killer and Fiber Menace.
 Now I go one extra step.
 I bought the new sifter attachment for my Bosch Universal Kitchen Machine and use it to sift this flour into a healthy, freshly ground whole grain pastry flour with much of the bran removed.
 It has a 16-opening per inch mesh filter which only removes the bran.
 I do this in batches and either freeze or refrigerate the resulting flour.
 Adding this extra step removes much of the phytic acid present in the flour even prior to soaking or fermenting.
 The greatest concentration of phytic acid in grains is in the bran.
 Reducing phytic acid is the main reason for the soaking and fermenting of grains.